Merrell Moab 2 Ventilator Mid Review

 Using a Vibram rubber sole called TC5+, a multi-sport compound, the Moab 2 has the lowest profile sole in our review; eschewing heavy lugs common to heavy-duty boots, this model has a smoother lug pattern.
-This makes the boot more capable on the sand and slick rock trails common to hikes in the desert Southwest, and less effective at hiking in variable terrain including mud, snow, and scree.
+This makes the boot more capable on the sand and slick rock trails common to hikes in the desert Southwest, and less effective at hiking in variable terrains like mud, snow, and scree.

 The Moab 2 Ventilator Mid earned a low score in water resistance.
 It earned this low score due to its lack of a waterproof membrane.
 Waterproof/breathable membranes like Gore-Tex are typically used in hiking boots.
 However, to gain waterproofness, breathability is often sacrificed.
 The Moab 2 is the most breathable boot in this review and is the most adept at traveling comfortably through hot and dry environments.
 When faced with water crossings, prepare to have wet feet.

 The Moab 2 Mid weighs 2.4 pounds per pair in size 11 US, mostly due to its use of mesh, lower density sole, and a molded nylon shank.
-It is indeed lighter than beefier boots but does not provide a notable improvement in performance over our Top Pick for Lightweight Hiking Award.
+It is indeed lighter than beefier boots but does not provide a notable improvement in performance over our Top Pick for Lightweight Hiking.